xpack/logger-ts/README.md

-The module is available as [`@xpack/logger`](https://www.npmjs.com/package/@xpack/logger) from the public repository, use `npm` to install it inside the module where it is needed:
+The module is available as [`@xpack/logger`](https://www.npmjs.com/package/@xpack/logger) from the public repository; use `npm` to install it inside the module where it is needed:

 ```bash
 $ npm install @xpack/logger --save
 ```

-The module does not provide any executables, and generally there are few reasons to install it globally.
+The module does not provide any executables, and generally there are no reasons to install it globally.

 The development repository is available from the GitHub